yasirkula/UnityRuntimeInspector/.github/README.md

 - **Can Drop Parent On Child**: when enabled, a dragged reference item can be dropped onto one of its child objects.
 In this case, the child object will be unparented and then the dragged reference item will become a child of it
 - **Can Add Objects To Pseudo Scenes**: when enabled, dropping a dragged reference item onto a pseudo-scene or above/below a root object in the pseudo-scene will automatically add it to that pseudo-scene

-## E. SCRIPTING API
+## F. SCRIPTING API

-Values of the variables that are mentioned in **D.1** and **D.2** sections can be tweaked at runtime via their corresponding properties.
+Values of the variables that are mentioned in **E.1** and **E.2** sections can be tweaked at runtime via their corresponding properties.
 Any changes to these properties will be reflected to UI immediately.
 Here, you will find some interesting things that you can do with the inspector and the hierarchy via scripting:

 - You can change the inspected object in the inspector using the following functions: